MKA90/Capstone_Project_London_House_Price_Prediction/README.md

 - Ensemble methods consistently outperformed simpler linear models.
 - Segmented market modelling substantially improved predictive performance by reducing market heterogeneity.
-- Inflation-adjusted modelling demonstrated that nominal-price models relied heavily on long-term market appreciation trends.
+- Inflation-adjusted modelling showed that nominal-price models relied heavily on long-term market appreciation trends.
 - Geographic variables, floor area, and proximity to Central London emerged as some of the strongest drivers of predicted property prices.
-- SHAP analysis showed that different housing-market segments relied on different predictive drivers.
+- SHAP analysis demonstrated that different housing-market segments relied on different predictive drivers.

 ---

-## Repository Contents
+## Project Contents

-This repository contains the completed notebooks, final report, and dataset information for the London house price prediction project.
+This repository contains:

-- `EDA.ipynb` — exploratory data analysis, data cleaning, feature investigation, and visualisations.
+- a full exploratory data analysis notebook,
-- `London_House_Price_Prediction_ML_Pipeline.ipynb` — machine learning pipeline, modelling experiments, segmented modelling, and SHAP interpretation.
+- the complete machine learning modelling pipeline,
+- the final capstone report,
-- `Final_Capstone_Report.pdf` — final written report summarising the full project.
+- and supporting datasets used throughout the project.

+The notebooks include:
+- preprocessing workflows,
+- feature engineering,
+- model experimentation,
+- SHAP analysis,
+- figures and outputs,
-- `README.md` — project overview and key results.
+- and written interpretation throughout.

-- Data-Inflation.csv
+All notebook outputs have been retained so the project can be reviewed without rerunning the code.

 ---